 - Virtual cloud network (VCN)

-When you design the subnets, consider your functionality and security requirements.
-Attach all the compute instances within the same tier or role to the same subnet, which can serve as a security boundary.
+When you design the subnets, consider your traffic flow and security requirements.
+Attach all the resources within a specific tier or role to the same subnet, which can serve as a security boundary.

 - Network security groups (NSGs)